Where can I find a list of Canvas terminology?

 Rich Content Editor

-The Rich Content Editor (RCE) is a word processor that supports instructors to create and format content within specific Canvas areas.
+The Rich Content Editor (RCE) is a word processor that supports creation and formatting of content within specific Canvas areas.
+Canvas currently offers two versions of the Rich Content Editor: the Classic Rich Content Editor and the New Rich Content Editor.

 A role describes the permissions granted to a given user in a given context (course, account, and subaccount).
 Canvas includes both course-level and account-level roles; the base role types are Student, Teacher Assistant (TA), Teacher, Designer, Observer, and Admin.
 (In Canvas terminology, teachers are also referred to as instructors.)
 Customized versions of any of these roles can also be created by an admin.